grpc/proposal/L69-cpp-core-event-manager.md

   // ConsistentCancel, the closure will be run with false in the calling thread of
   // ConsistentCancel.
 Callers of ConsistentCancel need to be cautious to avoid
   // deadlock.
-  virtual void ScheduleAlarmIn(gpr_timespec deadline, std::function<void(bool)> c, Priority priority, AlarmKey* key = nullptr) = 0;
+  virtual void ScheduleAlarmAt(gpr_timespec deadline, std::function<void(bool)> c, Priority priority, AlarmKey* key = nullptr) = 0;

+  // Adds a new one-shot alarm with a slack, which will be scheduled at the given
+  // deadline plus the timespan specified in slack.
+Reducing the precision of
+  // alarms through a timer slack allows the EventManager to perform
+  // timer-coalescing, which minimizes thread wake-up and has the potential of
+  // substantially reducing CPU utilization. virtual void ScheduleAlarmAtWithSlack(gpr_timespec deadline, std::function<void(bool)> c, Priority priority, TaskKey* key, gpr_timespec slack) = 0;

   // Adds a closure to the EventManager, which will be run at the earliest possible
   // time.
 The TaskKey pointer is an output parameter which can be used to cancel
   // the closure at a later time (currently not supported in
   // BaseEventManagerInterface).
 Note that the closure should not be blocking or
-  // long-running, as it would block the worker thread in the EventManager from
+  // long-running because the EventManager may depend on the worker thread to
+  // drive the events.
-  // polling the file descriptors. virtual void RunFunction(std::function<void()> handler, Priority priority, TaskKey* key = nullptr) = 0;
+  virtual void RunFunction(std::function<void()> handler, Priority priority, TaskKey* key = nullptr) = 0;

   struct Task {
     std::function<void()> handler;
     Priority priority;
     TaskKey* key;
+    // The tasks may be sharded to multiple internal queues of the event manager
+    // for performance reason, e.g. to reduce contention during task scheduling.
+    // This parameter specifies which queue to add the task in.
+It's an optional
+    // feature that can be supported by EventManager implementations.
+When not
-    int internal_added_queue;
+    // supported, an EventManager implementation simply ignores this parameter. int internal_added_queue;
   };
-  // Adds multiple closures to the event management system all at once. virtual void RunFunctions(Task* tasks, int length) = 0;
+  // Adds multiple closures to the event management system all at once. virtual void RunFunctions(Task* tasks, size_t length) = 0;

   // Cancels an alarm which has been added to the EventManager via
+  // ScheduleAlarmAt().
+This cancel operation is "consistent" in that it will
-  // ScheduleAlarmIn().
-This function will run the closure with false in the
+  // still run the alarm closure with false as parameter when successfully
-  // calling thread if it successfully cancels the alarm. virtual void ConsistentCancel(const AlarmKey& key) = 0;
+  // cancelled the alarm.
+  virtual void ConsistentCancel(const AlarmKey& key) = 0;

   // Cancels an alarm as ConsistentCancel(), but wait if the task is currently